glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

+And we've already seem similar talks like this at this very conference.
+We had a JavaScript for Python devs eralier in the week, and we also had an entire talk on skill transference when switching careers.

-Context is important.
+In everything, context is important.

 For a developer coming at a problem from a different tech stack, being able to leverage shared skills into learning this new bit of tech is a fast-pass to understanding.

 Given that, this talk is going to go a bit differently.

+---

+background-image: url("images/smol5.jpg")

+???

 We're not going to start from tech basics, and we're not going to start with a blank project.

 We're going to use our existing SQL knowledge on an existing project.
+If you don't know SQL, I'm not going to teach it from first prinicples, but hopefully you can follow along,

 ---
-background-image: url("images/hunterbird.jpg")
+background-image: url("images/hunterbird-169.jpg")

 ???

-And we're going to go bughunting.

-Now, the expanse in front of us may seem complex and vast, but we're going to start at the beginning and work our way up.
+We're going to be a fully grown bird, hunting for a bug in an environment that might seem complex, but is just only a little bit different from what we were used to when we were but a smol bird.

 ---
 class: title